 While these labels can make gluten elimination much easier, they don’t necessarily mean that gluten is completely absent from the item.

 In the United States, the European Union, and Canada, a product can carry a gluten-free label as long as gluten makes up fewer than 20 parts per million (ppm) of the product.
 That means that for every million parts of the food, up to 20 of them can be gluten (

-The 20 ppm threshold was set due to some evidence suggesting that the majority of people with gluten intolerance are unlikely to experience adverse reactions at this level.
+The 20 ppm threshold was set due to some evidence that suggested that the majority of people with gluten-related disorders are unlikely to experience adverse reactions at this level.
 However, some countries have opted to set the limit as low as 3 ppm (

 Gluten-free food labels are used in many countries, but they don’t mean that a particular product is completely free of this protein.
 Most countries allow up to 20 ppm of gluten in products labeled gluten-free.